Batch 3

 USA

-Estimated Shipping Target: August 2025
+Estimated Shipping Target: Early September 2025

 Bulk Air Freight to USA